 Best Wii Emulator For PC, Mac & Linux

 As already suggested above, Dolphin is the best Wii emulator for PC, Mac & Linux.
-I would also go as far as saying it is one of the best PC emulators around, full stop!
+It really is one of the essential emulators for Windows PCs.

 Dolphin does a fantastic job of bringing your favourite Wii games into the present day by offering top-notch graphics options such as resolution upscaling (Up to 5K), video filters & anti-aliasing.

 The great thing about Dolphin is that it strikes the perfect balance between accessibility and functionality.
 It is an extremely powerful emulator with all the bells and whistles but is a breeze to use thanks to its user-focused interface.

 It even has the ability to emulate the NAND flash memory of the Wii, enabling you to load up saved data, and download Wii channels & the Wii menu system from an original Wii console.
 Dolphin provides a NAND usage guide to help you through the steps.

 You will not find a better way to play your favourite Wii games and look as good as they do with Dolphin.